How Much Does It Cost to Charge a Hyundai Ioniq 6

 Frequently Asked Questions

-Typical windows are 49-65 hours on Level 1, 8-11 hours on Level 2, and around 29 minutes to reach 80% on DC fast charging.
+Typical planning windows are around 49-65 hours on Level 1, 8-11 hours on Level 2, and about 29 minutes to 80% on DC fast charging when station and battery conditions are favorable.

 Calculate your exact Hyundai Ioniq 6 charging costs in your area